- Things to Know

-Precocious puberty is the medical term for puberty that occurs earlier than usual.
+Precocious puberty is the medical term for early puberty.
 This is sometimes referred to as central precocious puberty or CPP when it is due to the brain releasing hormones that control puberty at an earlier age than normal.
 While medical professionals are not in full agreement about the age ranges for the definition of precocious puberty, many doctors believe that a medical evaluation for precocious puberty should be performed if the signs and symptoms of puberty (breast or pubic hair development) occur before age 7 in Caucasian girls and before age 6 in African-American girls.
 Boys who show signs of developing secondary sex characteristics prior to age 9 are also considered to have precocious puberty.
 Precocious puberty can be associated with psychological difficulties that may impact a child's emotional development.

 Precocious puberty is much more common in girls than in boys.
 Many girls experience precocious puberty in the absence of any disease or condition.
 In boys, however, precocious puberty is more likely to be associated with an underlying medical problem.
 While in many cases the exact cause of precocious puberty cannot be determined, a small number of cases are related to abnormalities of the ovaries or testes, thyroid gland abnormalities or other hormone problems, genetic conditions, tumors, or infections of the brain, and injury to the brain.